-- The probability of making a type I error is represented by your alpha level ( $\alpha$ ), which is the p-value below which you reject the null hypothesis.
-Alpha level is also called significance level.
-If alpha=0.05, a p-value of 0.05 indicates that you are willing to accept a 5% chance that you are wrong when you reject the null hypothesis. - The probability of making a type II error is called Beta ( $\beta$ ), and this is related to the power of the statistical test (Power = 1- $\beta$ ). - You can decrease your risk of committing a type II error by ensuring your test has enough power. - Goal is to minimize both types of errors.
+- The probability of making a type I error is represented by your alpha level (α), the P-value below which you reject the null hypothesis.
+The alpha level is also called the significance level.
+If alpha=0.05, a P-value of 0.05 indicates that you are willing to accept a 5% chance that you are wrong when you reject the null hypothesis. - The probability of making a type II error is called Beta (β), and this is related to the power of the statistical test (Power = 1- β). - You can decrease your risk of committing a type II error by ensuring your test has enough power. - Goal is to minimize both types of errors.